The Sot-Weed Factor (novel): Plot

-The novel is a satirical epic of the colonization of Maryland based on the life of an actual poet, Ebenezer Cooke, who wrote a poem of the same title.
-The Sot-Weed Factor is what Northrop Frye called an "anatomy"—a "work resembling a Menippean satire, or one in which a mass of information is brought to bear on the subject being satirized, usually a particular attitude or type of behaviour."
-The fictional Ebenezer Cooke (repeatedly described as "poet and virgin") is a Candide-like innocent who sets out to write a heroic epic, becomes disillusioned and ends up writing a biting satire.
+The novel is a satirical epic of the colonization of Maryland based on the life of Ebenezer Cooke, who wrote a poem of the same title.

-The novel is set in the 1680s and 90s in London and on the eastern shore of the colony of Maryland.
 It tells the story of an English poet named Ebenezer Cooke who is given the title "Poet Laureate of Maryland" by Charles Calvert.
 He undergoes many adventures on his journey to Maryland and while in Maryland, all the while striving to preserve his innocence (i.e. his virginity).
 The book takes its title from the grand poem that Cooke composes throughout the story, which was originally intended to sing the praises of Maryland, but ends up being a biting satire based on his disillusioning experiences.

 Ebenezer Cooke is the son of Andrew Cooke, an English merchant who owns a tobacco (or 'sot-weed') plantation at the settlement of Malden in the colony of Maryland.
 Along with his twin sister Anna, Ebenezer is tutored privately by a young man named Henry Burlingame III.
-Later, while Ebenezer is studying at Cambridge University, he is reunited with Henry who reveals his past life as an orphan, travelling musician and seaman.
+Later, while Ebenezer is studying at Cambridge University, he is reunited with Henry, who reveals his past life as an orphan, travelling musician and seaman.
 Henry recounts a tale of saving a mother and daughter from pirates, and then persuades Ebenezer to travel to London, where Ebenezer decides that his true vocation is to be a poet.
 While ill, Andrew Cooke grants power of attorney to Ebenezer and reveals that, after the death of their mother, Ebenezer and Anna were nursed by a woman named Roxanne Edouarde.

 In London, Ebenezer declares his love for the prostitute Joan Toast, but refuses to pay her fee, and confesses to being a virgin.
 Joan's pimp and lover, John McEvoy, subsequently informs Andrew that Ebenezer has been leading a dissolute life, so Andrew sends Ebenezer and a servant, Bertrand Burton, to Maryland.
 From devotion to Joan, Ebenezer swears to remain a virgin.
 Before his departure, Ebenezer visits Charles Calvert, Lord Baltimore, who is the Governor of Maryland, and offers his services as a Poet Laureate of the colony.
 Calvert is bemused, but grants the commission.
 Ebenezer decides to write an epic poem entitled "Marylandiad".